kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 This same folder structure can be further expanded to add kubeone installations for additional environments like staging and prod.

 ### Installation of KKP with Argo Installation Steps
-For ease of installation, I have prepared a `Makefile` to just make commands easier to read.
+For ease of installation, a `Makefile` has been provided to just make commands easier to read.
 Internally, it just depends on helm, kubectl and kubermatic-installer binaries.
 But you will need to look at `make` target definitions in `Makefile` to adjust DNS names.

 While for my demo, provided files would work, you would need to look through each file under `dev` folder and customize the values as per your need.